elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 ## Summary

-This has a been a long chapter, but we were able to get all our Phoenix tests passing, push our code to GitHub, and deploy our application successfully to Heroku!
+In this chapter, we were able to get all our Phoenix tests passing, push our code to GitHub, and deploy our application successfully to Heroku!

 We're off to a solid start for our platform.
 Our back-end is up and running, and we've picked up some introductory knowledge about Phoenix and Elixir.
 In